easyctf/easyctf_learn/linux-rm.md

     rm test1.txt test2.txt

-To delete the whole directory `hello` and the files it contains, use:
+To delete the whole directory `hello` and the files it contains, change to parent directory and use `-r` option:

+    cd ..
     rm -r hello

 ### -i